15 Romantic Things to Do In Mystic CT: Seaport And Beyond

 DRINK/EAT: The Port of Call Restaurant and Cocktail Bar

 Esquire Magazine voted The Port of Call one of the Top 24 Bars In America – no small feat.
-This new watering hole in Mystic CT calls itself a “nautical themed cocktail lounge and restaurant.”
+This watering hole in Mystic CT calls itself a “nautical themed cocktail lounge and restaurant.”
 The vibe is what you’d imagine 1800’s mariners encountered after pulling into port and checking out the dockside bars – only here those explorers are hedge funders, bartenders are eager and knowledgeable enough to customize your favorite cocktails, and the world-fusion food is incredibly good.

 R36 Restaurant patio with river view Mystic CT